 sudo apt-get update && sudo apt-get upgrade -y

-6. Now, double-click on the downloaded file and click on the “Install” button.
-Within a few minutes, Minecraft will be installed on your Chromebook.
+5. Now, double-click on the downloaded file and click on the “Install” button.

-9. After that, click on “Play Demo” at the bottom, and it will start downloading the latest release and install the update itself.
-The app will close after the installation and will automatically reopen.
-In case that does not happen, open “Minecraft Launcher” from the App Drawer manually.
+8. After that, click on “Play Demo” at the bottom, and it will start downloading the latest release.
+The app will close after the installation and will reopen automatically.
+If that does not happen, open “Minecraft Launcher” from the App Drawer manually.

-11. The game runs fine with WASD key controls, and mouse sensitivity is also good.
-However, if you want to adjust the sensitivity, navigate to “Options -> Mouse Settings” and change the sensitivity to “Hyperspeed”.
-Now, you can play Minecraft on Chromebook smoothly and without any jitter.
+10. If you want to adjust mouse sensitivity, navigate to “Options -> Mouse Settings” and change the sensitivity to “Hyperspeed”.
+Now, you can play Minecraft on Chromebook without any jitter.

-13. In case you face any installation error, open the Terminal app from the App Drawer.
+11. In case you face any installation errors, open the Terminal app from the App Drawer.
 After that, run the below Linux command to install the Java Development Kit.
 Finally, install the Minecraft.deb file normally from the Files app.

 sudo apt-get install default-jdk -y